betterwithdata/dnikit/docs/how_to/introspect.rst

 Caching responses from pipelines
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When running DNIKit in a Jupyter notebook, a good rule of thumb is to
+When running DeepView in a Jupyter notebook, a good rule of thumb is to
-:class:`cache <dnikit.processors.Cacher>`
+:class:`cache <deepview.processors.Cacher>`
 (temporarily store on disk) responses at a point in the :ref:`pipeline <pipeline>` where
 it doesn't make sense to re-run every time the pipeline is processed (e.g. via introspect).
-This can be done by adding a :class:`Cacher <dnikit.processors.Cacher>` as a
+This can be done by adding a :class:`Cacher <deepview.processors.Cacher>` as a
-:class:`PipelineStage <dnikit.base.PipelineStage>`.
+:class:`PipelineStage <deepview.base.PipelineStage>`.
 For instance:

 .. code-block:: python

-    from dnikit_tensorflow import TFDatasetExamples, TFModelExamples
+    from deepview_tensorflow import TFDatasetExamples, TFModelExamples
-    from dnikit.base import pipeline
+    from deepview.base import pipeline
-    from dnikit.introspectors import Familiarity
+    from deepview.introspectors import Familiarity
-    from dnikit.processors import ImageResizer, Cacher
+    from deepview.processors import ImageResizer, Cacher

     # Load data, model, and set up batch pipeline
     cifar10 = TFDatasetExamples.CIFAR10()